 I will make a few suggestions, and you will have fun playing with the fillings and getting different results each time.
 A good-quality oven-proof large skillet is all you need to make a frittata for 8 to 10 servings in one shot.
 Frittata is good at room temperature too, so don’t worry about leftovers.

 2 large bunches spinach or Swiss chard, leaves only (settle for 2 10-ounce box frozen chopped spinach, thawed and squeezed dry)

 ½ cup basil leaves, packed

 ½ cup parsley, leaves and stems, packed

 2 cups milk or dairy-free milk, low-fat OK (soy, rice, almond, oat etc…)

 Good pinch nutmeg

-Preheat oven to 450°F. Start by selecting a large oven-proof skillet.
+Preheat oven to 450°F. Start by selecting a large oven-proof skillet with straight sides.
 Heat the oil in the skillet.
 In a food processor, mince the garlic and onion using the pulse button, add to the hot oil and sauté just a minute or two.
 Coarsely chop the spinach, basil, and parsley in a food processor and add to the skillet.
 Sauté until all liquids evaporate, just a minute or 2.
 In a mixing bowl, beat the eggs with the milk and seasonings and pour slowly and evenly on top of the spinach mixture.
 Cook about 5 minutes on a medium flame until the bottom looks firm.
 Transfer to the oven and cook another 5 minutes or a little longer until the top looks barely set.
 Cut in wedges and serve hot or at room temperature.
 Makes 8 to 10 servings.